Introduction to responding to people who have been impacted by domestic, family and sexual violence

-The best way to make sure you are responding well to disclosures of violence is to get training.
-The type of training that is right for you will depend on your role and professional background.
-Our training and professional development page has more information about the different types of roles and training available.
+The best way to make sure you are responding well to disclosures of violence is to attend accredited training or training from a specialist domestic, family and sexual violence response service.
+The type of training that is right for you will depend on your role, professional background, and the relevant State of Territory Risk Assessment Frameworks.

 DV-alert is a program that provides free nationally recognised training that can help you:

 - Recognise the signs of domestic and family violence

 If you are a community frontline worker there is no training fee, with the program fully funded by the Department of Social Services.
 Participants who complete the nationally accredited face-to-face workshops may also be supported to help cover costs for travel, accommodation and staff backfill.